bfontaine/rfc/README.md

 The command for use it is `rfc`.

+### openSUSE
+The openSUSE package is called [rfc-read](https://build.opensuse.org/package/show/utilities/rfc-read) and can be installed via `zypper in rfc-read`.

 ### Requirements

 - `curl` or `wget`.
 It uses `$CURL` if it’s set, and fallback on `curl` and then `wget`.